Sree-Vandana/PortlandStateJavaSummer2020/phonebill/src/main/resources/edu/pdx/cs410J/sreev2/README.txt

 If both -print and -textFile are given, then the program dumps the phone call information into a file and prints the latest phoneCall on to console.

+when -pretty prettyFile is given, the phone bill will be printed into a prettyFile when -pretty - is given, the phone bill will be printed onto console.

 If the arguments are not given or the validation fails, the program informs the details of error to the user.
 The program raises error when, too many or too less arguments are provided by the user.